From Ohio History Central

 Humans have not always lived in the Americas.
 Our original homeland is in Africa.
 We have been moving out into the rest of the world over the last 200,000 years.

 In order to reach the Americas from the Old World, without crossing an ocean, people had to go through Siberia.
-They could have walked across the Bering Strait when winter sea ice filled the gap between Asia and America, or walked across on dry land at the times when lowered sea levels opened up the broad continental shelf connecting these two land masses.
+They could have walked across the Bering Strait when winter sea ice filled the gap between Asia and North America, or walked across on dry land at the times when lowered sea levels opened up the broad continental shelf connecting these two land masses.

 The earliest Paleoindian culture discovered in Ohio so far is the Clovis culture (9500 to 8000 B.C.).
 The hallmark of the Clovis culture is a type of spear point called a Clovis point.
 Clovis points have straight sides with no notches.
 Instead, they have grooves or "flutes" chipped into their bases.
 These grooves would have helped attach the points firmly to spear shafts.
 The point and the culture are named for the Clovis site located near the city of Clovis, New Mexico.
-Here archaeologists first discovered the great age of such points.
+Here archaeologists first discovered the age of such points.